 Research shows that by laying out key elements of your kitchen in a certain way – the fridge, stove, sink, and areas where you prepare food – you can improve your cooking workflow.
-Take the time to learn about what makes a functional and effective kitchen so you can plan changes that will make your kitchen work as hard as you do.
+Take the time to learn about what makes a functional and effective kitchen design.
+It’s the first step in planning a new kitchen that will work as hard as you do.

-The Kitchen Work Triangle
+Kitchen Design: The Work Triangle Theory

 - To start, the prepping zone is where you likely do the majority of your cooking.
-This area should be in close proximity to the refrigerator and your dry goods cupboards to minimize back and forth.
-Having the garbage receptacle in this area will help you dispose of waste as you work on your meals.
+This area should be near the refrigerator and your dry goods cupboards to minimize back and forth.
+Having the garbage receptacle in this area will help you dispose of waste as you work.

-The cooking zone is the area surrounding the stove, oven, and all cooking related appliances.
-To make the cooking process run smoothly, this zone should be located either right next to the prepping zone, or directly opposite it.
+- The cooking zone is the area surrounding the range and oven.
+To make the cooking process run smoothly, place this zone right beside the prepping zone, or directly opposite it.
 This will enable you to move easily between the two.

 - Finally, the washing zone, which features your sink and dishwasher, can be separated from the other two zones.
 Ideally, this zone should be near the cupboards that hold your dishes.
 This allows you to unload your clean dishes with ease.